Manic morning raises stakes for Mueller probe

 The open warfare between the White House and another top FBI figure dealt another damaging blow to the image of the bureau itself, revealing how deep into the political mire it has slipped since being embroiled in the toxic 2016 campaign politics.

-And revelations that McCabe had both kept Comey-style memos of his conversations with the President, and that McCabe had been interviewed by the special counsel, stoked new intrigue around the question of whether Trump obstructed justice by firing his first FBI director, who was leading the inquiry into whether his campaign colluded with Russia.
+And revelations that McCabe had both kept Comey-style memos of his conversations with the President, and that McCabe had been interviewed by the special counsel's team, stoked new intrigue around the question of whether Trump obstructed justice by firing his first FBI director, who was leading the inquiry into whether his campaign colluded with Russia.

 Ultimately, Saturday's events served to reveal the expanding web of vendettas and alleged skullduggery clawing at the heart of America's government that potentially threatens the long-term health of the nation's democracy itself.